Delroy Wilson: Biography

+Bunny Lee then released Delroy Wilson's "Ease Up" discomix, and the outernational single, "Tune In," matched by versions from Cocoa Tea, thus satisfying his older followers and confirming new listeners.
+“Tune In” was a sparse digital dancehall affair, put together by Philip "Fatis" Burrell who was, at the time of working with Wilson in the mid 80s, an up and coming Jamaican record producer, who later found success with the prolific Xterminator record label, as a producer during the digital reggae era, also influencing for digital roots reggae and digital dub music.

+New albums followed, but Wilson again drifted out of the limelight, with his health declining, and is best remembered for his earlier work.

 Wilson was lionised by The Clash in their 1978 track punk rock garage band reggae fusion, "(White Man) In Hammersmith Palais" with the lines Delroy Wilson, you're a cool operator.

 Delroy Wilson died at the age of 46 on 6 March 1995 at Kingston's UWI hospital, of complications from cirrhosis.

 In 2013 Wilson was posthumously awarded the Order of Distinction by the Jamaican Government.

 In 2015 Wilson's childhood friend Everard "Jah Ruby" Metcalf released the album The Delroy Wilson Story, featuring 21 cover versions of Wilson's songs.